angeloraso/bizy-dev/README.md

-# Bizel
+# Bizy

-Bizel is a mobile app to organize your freelancer work.
+Bizy is a mobile app to organize your project.

 # Installation